 Are you ready to have a birth that fills you with excitement, joy, and love?
-If so, you may need to rework some of your negative beliefs about birth.
+I know it is not the norm, but it is absolutely 100% possible.
 These birth affirmations will help you develop a positive mindset about the journey you are about to embark on.

 Your mindset plays a very important role in how you approach challenges and react to problems.
-When you master your mindset it can be EASY to do the things that lead to a magical (maybe even orgasmic) birth experience.
+When you master your mindset it can be EASY to do the things that lead to a magical and unprecedented birth experience completely different than the stressful, overwhelming stories that seem to be the modern day norm.

 I’ve spent years working with pregnant mamas and one thing I know for sure is that mindset matters.
 Are you ready?
 Let’s get started.

-One thing that a lot of pregnant mamas don’t know is that your body has a natural pain relief system that is supposed to ‘turn on’ so-to-speak, during birth.
-In fact, in my class Birth Secrets, where I help moms prepare for an easier, safer, less painful birth, I share how this system is 18-35 percent more effective at reducing pain than morphine.
+One thing that a lot of pregnant mamas don’t know is that their body has a natural pain relief system that is supposed to ‘turn on’ so-to-speak, during birth.
+In fact, this hormonal system, is 18-35 percent more effective at reducing pain than morphine.

 However, many women today cannot access this pain relief system during birth.
-Not because their bodies can’t make it, but because the necessary emotional states needed for a woman to flow abundantly with the hormones that create these systems aren’t there.
+Not because their bodies can’t do it, but because the necessary emotional states needed for a woman to flow abundantly with the hormones that create this natural pain relief aren’t there.

 Worry, fear, anxiety, fear, terror, irritation, annoyance, frustration, anger, rage, emotional numbness, shutdown, depression, despair… these are all forms of stress that are common during the birthing process.